-Endowment Funds - Continued: The Association has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift at the time of donation for the donor-restricted funds absent any explicit donor stipulation to the contrary.
+Endowment Funds: The Association's endowments consist of two funds established to provide financial stability and support for the Association and its scholarship and grant programs.
+Endowment funds may be created either through internal designations by the Board of Governors or from contributions restricted by donors for the establishment of the endowments with the intent to provide ongoing support and financial stability.
+As such, endowment funds are reflected in board designated, temporarily restricted, or permanently restricted net assets based upon whether the endowment fund was established by internal designations by the Board of Governors or from donor restricted contributions and gifts.
+The Association has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift at the time of donation for the donor-restricted funds absent any explicit donor stipulation to the contrary.
 As such, the Association classifies as temporarily restricted or permanently restricted net assets the original value of restricted donations, the original value of additional donations to the fund, and accumulations of the fund in accordance with the original donors' gift instruments.
 Additionally, the Board of Governors may report earnings from permanently restricted funds as temporarily restricted net assets if so directed by the donor and unexpended as of the end of the reporting period.
 Additionally, the Board of Governors may also internally earmark earnings from temporarily restricted net assets as board designed funds.
-In accordance with UPMIFA, the Association considers the following factors in making a determination to appropriate or accumulate internally designated or donor-restricted endowment funds: (1) the duration and preservation of the various funds, (2) the purpose of the donorrestricted endowment funds, (3) general economic conditions, (4) the possible effect of inflation and deflation, (5) the expected total return from income and appreciation of investments, (6) other resources of the Association, and (7) the Association's investment policies.
+In accordance with UPMIFA, the Association considers the following factors in making a determination to appropriate or accumulate internally designated or donorrestricted endowment funds: (1) the duration and preservation of the various funds, (2) the purpose of the donor-restricted endowment funds, (3) general economic conditions, (4) the possible effect of inflation and deflation, (5) the expected total return from income and appreciation of investments, (6) other resources of the Association, and (7) the Association's investment policies.